by Carolyn Thomas ♥ @HeartSisters

 (4).
 Braddock et al. “Informed Decision Making in Outpatient Practice”, JAMA.
 1999;282(24):2313-23

-NOTE FROM CAROLYN: I wrote much more about diagnosis and misdiagnosis in my book, “A Woman’s Guide to Living with Heart Disease” .
+NOTE FROM CAROLYN: I wrote much more about doctor-patient communication in my book, “A Woman’s Guide to Living with Heart Disease” .
 You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 30% off the list price).

 Q: Have you ever signed a patient consent form you didn’t understand?